 - Disconnect the router and reboot it.

-3. Remove WiFi intruders
+Method 3.
+Remove Wi-Fi intruders

 Some people put on the Wi-Fi on their devices just to log into someone else’s router.
 In this present day, you cannot leave your router exposed.
 It must be encrypted and protected with a strong password that no one can easily guess.
 Your password should contain numbers, symbols, lowercase letters, and uppercase letters.
 Use a password that is at least 8 characters long.
 If other people (guests) also use your router, make sure you change the password regularly.
 You can also create a guest network which uses different login credentials.

-4. Buy a WiFi Booster
+Method 4.
+Buy a Wi-Fi Booster

 You might know this as a Wi-Fi extender or repeater.
 They all perform similar tasks.
-The Wi-Fi boosters and extenders have a greater range than the Wi-Fi repeaters, but they all boost the existing signal to create a second network.
+The Wi-Fi boosters and extenders have a greater range than the Wi-Fi repeaters, but they all boost the existing Wi-Fi signal to create a second network.
 You will find good Wi-Fi boosters for less than $100.
-Before you get one, use a Wi-Fi booster app to analyze your Wi-Fi router coverage so you can find the best way to boost the speed and maintain stronger connections.
+Before you get one, use a Wi-Fi booster app to analyze your Wi-Fi router coverage, so you can find the best way to boost the speed and maintain stronger connections.

-5. Get another antenna
+Method 5.
+Get another antenna

 Many people only use small antennas that come with their routers.
 However, this antenna is very weak.
 You can connect your router to more powerful antennas to get the best speed.
 These antennas are usually a much taller than normal antenna (about 10 to 15 inches tall).
 You might not like how big it is, but it does a good job of boosting your Wi-Fi connection.

-6. Limit the connected devices
+Method 6.
+Limit the number of connected devices

 You don’t expect your Wi-Fi to go as fast as possible when you’re playing online games, streaming videos and movies, chatting, and still downloading large files at the same time.
 This is the same situation as over 40 people connecting to a small Wi-Fi router.
 You should either reduce the number of connected devices or prioritize some tasks and cancel others.

-7. Change the Channel
+Method 7.
+Change the Channel

 Apart from limiting tasks and devices, you should also channel selection.
 If you and your three neighbors are running on the same channel, that channel will be congested.
 Use a Wi-Fi analyzer to identify the router channel that will give you the best speed.
-Some routers (new ones) also have auto-switch features that allow move between frequencies when there’s a congestion.
+Some routers (new ones) also have auto-switch features that allow to move between frequencies when there’s a congestion.
 Sometimes, people find the auto setting not working well for them.
 In this case, sign in to your router’s administrator interface and select your preferred channel manually.